 Later in life; after having witnessed all his accomplishes, Solomon had a different outlook: Let us hear the conclusion of the whole matter: Fear God, and keep his commandments; for this is the whole duty of man.
 For God shall bring every work into judgment with every secret thing, whether it be good, or whether it be evil (Ecclesiastes 12:13-14).

-Solomon, despite his accomplishments towards self-appeasement, came to the realization that the controlling factor in life should be to fear God, and keep His commandments; that judgment would bring every secret work to the forefront, whether good or evil, with reward being either in the way of grace or punishment.
+Solomon, despite his accomplishments towards self-appeasement, came to the realization that the controlling factor in life should be to fear God, to keep His commandments; that judgment would bring every secret work to the forefront, whether good or evil, with reward being either in the way of grace or punishment.

-It was noted that Job claims moral purity and fidelity to his wife.
-The eyes are inlets to many sins; one is not to employ the eyes in looking on objects that might ensnare the heart, and lead one to the commission of sin, but to take every precaution to guard against it.
+It was noted that Job revealed moral purity and fidelity to his wife.
+It was noted that the eyes are inlets to many sins; one is not to employ the eyes in looking on objects that might ensnare the heart, and lead one to the commission of sin, but to take every precaution to guard against it.

 Living in an instant gratification of the wrong object is even more accessible today; through the Internet that is readily available, towards feeding lustful desires.
 Job chose moral purity rather than feasting on that which would lead to sin.

 Satan places instant gratification before one's eyes; with his deceptive ways, for one to yield to his devious methods that one may be ensnared into a life of sin.
 It has been said that sin will do three things in one's life: It will take one where they never intended to go; it will keep one longer than they intended to stay; and it will cost one more than they intended to pay.